 We hope this DIY guide to planning a funeral has given you some ideas to help you consider a self-planned funeral or celebration-of-life to accompany a direct cremation.

-Learn more about Bare Memorials by clicking the below button, or call 1800 071 176.
+Learn more about Bare Funerals by clicking the button below, or call 1800 071 176.